bespot/gatekeeper-sdk-capacitor/README.md

 # Bespot Gatekeeper Capacitor Plugin

 ## Intro to Gatekeeper

 Bespot Gatekeeper is a highly customizable fraud prevention and geolocation verification platform for mobile and web applications.
 It verifies user locations, detects device integrity issues, and monitors network connections to help organizations—particularly in the iGaming, Media Streaming, and Financial Services industries—comply with regulations and protect digital transactions from fraud.

+Capacitor plugins act as thin wrappers around the original native SDKs, allowing Angular/Ionic developers to integrate Gatekeeper easily in cross-platform applications for both **iOS** and **Android**, while relying on the same underlying fraud-detection engine.

 ## Features